RMITJake/SEPM-A2/README.md

 ### Step 3: Execute the IT Service Desk Tikcketing System
 1. Menu Options:
     1. Upon starting, the program presents the following options:
-        1. "C" - Create a new user account.
+        1. `C` - Create a new user account.
-        2. "F" - Forgot password feature.
+        2. `F` - Forgot password feature.
-        3. "L" - Log in to an existing account.
+        3. `L` - Log in to an existing account.

 2. Creating a User:
     1. Choose "C" to create a new user account.